728 Comments

 User's avatar

-Bret Weinstein represents the glaring difference between authentic scientists and glorified experts.
+Bret Weinstein represents the glaring contrast between authentic scientists and glorified experts.
 Peer reviewed data doesn't amount to a hill of beans when the peers doing the peering are unprincipled charlatans.
-Over $20 billion dollars in fines (admittedly couch change) levied against pharmaceutical companies since the early 2000's for fraud, corruption, false claims and....wait for it....hiding safety data.
+Over $20 billion dollars in fines (admittedly what amounts to couch change) levied against pharmaceutical companies since the early 2000's for fraud, corruption, false claims and....wait for it....hiding safety data.
 Boggles the mind how the socially conditioned lemmings just keep lining up for more safe and effective "treatments."

 Major Publisher Retracts 64 Scientific Papers in Fake Peer Review Outbreak - https://tinyurl.com/mpzjyw6s